mantl/mantl/roles/consul/README.rst

    If set, consul will advertise this datacenter (default ``dc1``)

+.. data:: consul_dc_group

+   The group to look in for the local datacenter.
+Using the Terraform plugins, this should be ``dc=dcname``, and it will default to that with the current datacenter name.

 .. data:: consul_servers_group

    Group to configure join IPs from.
 For example, if this value is